kesslerlib/kessler/README.md

 Developed by the [FDL Europe](https://fdleurope.org/) Constellations team in collaboration with [European Space Operations Centre (ESOC)](http://www.esa.int/esoc) of the [European Space Agency (ESA)](http://www.esa.int).

+### Prerequisities

+- Python 3.6, 3.7 or 3.8.
+Note: Python 3.9 is currently not supported due to one of our dependencies (pykep) not supporting it.

 ### 1. How to install